Seifbb/personal_webpage/_publications/2010-10-01-paper-title-number-2.md

 application to cardiac electrophysiology"
 collection: publications
 category: manuscripts
-permalink: /publication/2010-10-01-paper-title-number-2
+permalink: /publication/Space-time-multilevel-monte-carlo-methods-and-their-application-to-cardiac-electrophysiology
-excerpt: 'TBD-description.' #'This paper is about the number 2.
+excerpt: 'The first and one of tha main papers published during my thesis.
+We treat the uncertainty related to heart fibers orientation and its effects on the activation map.
+We conduct Monte-Carlo studies and use multilevel strategies for reducing the computational costs.' #'This paper is about the number 2.
 The number 3 is left for future work.'
 date: 2021-02-02
 venue: 'Journal of Computational Physics'
 slidesurl: #'http://academicpages.github.io/files/slides2.pdf'